schancel/spec/may-2018-reenabled-opcodes.md

 1. the numeric value is out of the range of acceptable numeric values (currently size is limited to 4 bytes)

 Unit tests:
-1. `a OP_BIN2NUM -> failure`, when `a` is a binary array whose numeric value is too large to fit into the numeric type, for both positive and negative values.
+1. `a OP_BIN2NUM -> failure`, when `a` is a byte sequence whose numeric value is too large to fit into the numeric value type, for both positive and negative values.
 1. `0x00 OP_BIN2NUM -> OP_0`.
-Arrays of zero bytes, of various lengths, should produce an OP_0 (zero length array).
+Byte sequences, of various lengths, consisting only of zeros should produce an OP_0 (zero
+    length array).
 2. `0x00000000000001 OP_BIN2NUM -> 0x01`.
-A large binary array, whose numeric value would fit in the numeric type, is a valid operand.
+A large byte sequence, whose numeric value would fit in the numeric value type, is a valid operand.
 1. `0x80000000000001 OP_BIN2NUM -> 0x81`.
 Same as above, for negative values.
 1. `0x80 OP_BIN2NUM -> OP_0`.
-Negative zero, in binary bytes, should produce zero.
+Negative zero, in a byte sequence, should produce zero.
 1. `0x80000000000000 OP_BIN2NUM -> OP_0`.
-Large negative zero, in binary bytes, should produce zero.
+Large negative zero, in a byte sequence, should produce zero.

 ### OP_NUM2BIN